Beatrice Muller: Final sailing of Queen Elizabeth 2 and book

 In a 2004 interview, Muller explained why she thought Queen Elizabeth 2 was extraordinary, "It's like a little baby.
 A little baby is a beautiful little thing, but when he grows up to be a person, he's full of his whole life, and complex.
 He becomes a wonder.
 This ship?
 It's a wonder."
 When she was 89 years old, the Queen Elizabeth 2 sailed its final time in November 2008 before becoming a hotel based in Dubai.
 On the ship on its last day with Cunard Line, Muller was joined by her son Allan as she observed the ship dock at the Mina Rashid cruise terminal, the British flags lowered, and the Middle Eastern purchasers formally take custody of the ship.
 After disembarking from Queen Elizabeth 2 for the last time, she planned to fly from the United Arab Emirates back to the United States.

 After nine years of living on Queen Elizabeth 2, Muller sought a second ship to board as she wanted to remain on the ocean.
 Of MS Queen Victoria, Muller told The Times in a 2008 interview that the ship "is lovely but she's not built to go as far as these ocean liners—she's not as strong".
 She said Queen Mary 2 was "the only liner left in the world" and hoped that Queen Elizabeth 2s officers would be relocated to Queen Mary 2.
 She told the maritime historian William H. Miller in 2008 that she planned to take the Queen Victorias December Mediterranean cruise followed by Queen Mary 2s world cruise with a 100-day itinerary ending in April 2009.
 According to The New York Times, Muller remained on cruise ships until 2009.

 In 2008, Muller was an "official resident" of Somerville, New Jersey, while she was still living on cruise ships.
 In 2010, Muller was living in New Jersey, where she was writing a book discussing her Queen Elizabeth 2 experiences.
 The president of Cunard had said to her, "Write your book—I'll sell it on my ship".
 In 2011, Muller published the book Queen Elizabeth 2: My Home In Paradise.
-She died in 2013 at 94 years old.
+She died on October 4, 2013, at 94 years old.